Sack of Basra (923): Background

-Qarmatian sack of Basra
+Sack of Basra

 Barely four days after Ibn al-Furat's deposition, on 11 August 923, some 1,700 Qarmatians under Abu Tahir attacked Basra during the night.
 They used ladders to climb the walls, overpowered the gate guards and jammed the gates open with sand and stones so that they would not be trapped inside.
 Thinking that this was a Bedouin raid, the local governor, Sabuk al-Muflihi, went out with his men to meet the assailants without caution, and was killed.
-The Basrans resisted bravely, but without military support they were defeated.
-The Qarmatians pillaged the city unmolested for 17 days, carrying off much booty and many captives to be sold as slaves, including many women and children.
+After his death his family became slaves.
+The Basrans resisted bravely, but without military support they were defeated and killed in mass by the Qarmatians without mercy.
+The Qarmatians massacred unarmed abbasid soldier pillaged the city unmolested for 17 days, carrying off much booty, and many captives to be sold as slaves, including many women and children.

 Only after they had left did Abbasid troops arrive on the scene.
 This would be a common theme in the Abbasid military response to the Qarmatian raids: the Qarmatian raiding parties were small, but highly mobile, ensuring that any Abbasid military response would come late.
 At the same time, the Qarmatian base in Bahrayn was safe from Abbasid retaliation.